patrickneise/quarantinesec/README.md

 #### Assignments

+> NOTE: Homework assignements are for YOU, there is nothing to turn in for each session.
+With that said, there may be a review of your homework progress at some point.

 Assignment 1 (3/24/2020): Notes/answers for Exam Objectives 1.1 and 1.2

 Assignment 2 (3/26/2020): Notes/answers for Exam Objectives 1.3 and 1.4